John McMullen (bishop)

 John McMullen (January 8, 1832 – July 4, 1883) was an Irish-born prelate of the bishop of the Roman Catholic Church.
-He served as the first bishop of the Diocese of Davenport in Iowa from 1881 to until his death in1883.
+He served as the first bishop of the Diocese of Davenport in Iowa from 1881 to until his death in 1883.

 Biography

 Early life

 John McMullen was born in Ballynahinch, County Down, Ireland, to James and Alice (Fitzsimmons) McMullen, and was one of ten children.
-When he was one year old, his family immigrated to Canada.
-In 1837 they moved to Ogdensburg, New York, and later to Chicago.
+When he was one year old, the McMullen family immigrated to Canada.
+In 1837, they moved to Ogdensburg, New York, and later to Chicago, Illinois.